UCRBrainGameCenter/PART_Utilities/docs/index.md

----
-PARTial Programming Guide
+# PARTial Programming Guide
----

-# PARTial Programming Guide Version Date: December 3, 2018
+Date: December 3, 2018

 These instructions refer to the App Store version of PART (1.3.2; 18.5.5)